1. Prepare data and metadata

-- Will my metadata be entered automatically into the USGS Science Data Catalog?
+- Will ScienceBase send the XML metadata record(s) from my data release to the USGS Science Data Catalog?

 - Why is CSV format recommended instead of Excel?

-A data release should contain only data and metadata.
+A data release should contain only 1) data and 2) metadata.

-- Metadata should be in XML format and should conform to an FGDC-endorsed metadata standard, FGDC CSDGM* or ISO**.
+- Metadata should also conform to an FGDC-endorsed metadata standard, FGDC CSDGM* or ISO**.